jbingham/dview/README.md

     https://console.developers.google.com/project/my-project/dataflow/job

-Change `MY-PROJECT` to the name of your Cloud project.
+Change `my-project` to the name of your Cloud project.
 You will see a list of your Dataflow jobs, and you can click on your new Dataflow job name to view the execution graph that will live-update as your job runs.